Skip to main content

 Deep carious lesions pose significant challenges in dental practice, requiring meticulous management to preserve both tooth structure and pulpal health.
 While conservative approaches are recommended, achieving proper sealing, as well as accurate proximal contacts and contours, can be particularly challenging depending on the depth of the lesion.
 Research shows that sectional matrix systems with separation rings outperform circumferential matrices in creating tighter, more reliable contacts in Class II composite restorations.
 This is why selecting and applying the right matrix system is critical to prevent issues such as overhanging margins, open contacts, and food impaction—factors that can lead to periodontal complications.

-This clinical case report demonstrates the restoration of a single Class II composite on the mesial side of a maxillary left first molar using the QUAD Matrix System®, showcasing the benefits discussed above.
+This clinical case report demonstrates the restoration of a single Class II composite on the mesial side of a maxillary left first molar using the Quad Matrix System, showcasing the benefits discussed above.

 CASE REPORT